“This whole experience was just the medicine I was looking for. My heart is full of infinite love and gratitude. ” Judy M., Philadelphia, PA

 Dates: Friday, December 29th at 3pm to Monday, January 1st after lunch.

 Price: Per person fee begins at $299 for 3 nights accommodations and meals.
 Retreat is being offered by facilitators in the spirit of generosity.
+Hold your spot in this retreat with a $100 non-refundable deposit.

 Location: The Mountain Retreat Center, Highlands, NC